NLeSC/guide/best_practices/testing.md

 # Testing

-Write tests obviously takes time, so why should you do it?
-Test save time later on, and increase the quality of the software.
+Writing tests takes time, so why should you do it?
+Tests save time later on, and increase the quality of the software.
 More specifically:

 * Makes you more confident that your software is correct.
 * It saves time in finding bugs, the tests give an indication where the bug is.